Clock golf

-Clock golf is a game based on golf, originating in the mid 19th century.
+Clock golf is a game based on golf, originating in the mid-19th century.
 Players putt a golf ball from each in turn of 12 numbered points arranged in a circle as in a clock face, to a single hole placed within the circle.
-Alternative names include Clock-Golf, Round the Clock Golf, and Golf Around the Clock.
+Alternative names include clock-golf, round the clock golf, and golf around the clock.

 Jaques of London's description suggests that clock golf can be played wherever there is space for "an approximate circle of 10–30ft in diameter", and that shrubs and other obstacles can add to the interest.
 The hole is not placed centrally, so the 12 "holes" of the game can be of different lengths.
-A writer in Landscape Architecture Magazine, 1926, suggests that it needs a circle of 20-24ft, and lists it among "the lawn sports now commonly played".
+A writer in Landscape Architecture Magazine, 1926, suggests it needs a 20-24ft circle, and lists it among "the lawn sports now commonly played."

-SHAPE America offers a set of instructions for "Golf Around the Clock" as a "lead-up game" useful as a preliminary for learners of golf.
+SHAPE America offered a set of instructions for "Golf Around the Clock" as a "lead-up game" that was useful as a preliminary for golf learners.

 History of clock golf

-The firm Jaques of London claim that they "originated the popular garden game of Clock Golf in the mid 19th century".
+The firm Jaques of London claims they "originated the popular garden game of Clock Golf in the mid 19th century."
 The Oxford English Dictionary's earliest illustration of the use of the term dates from 1905.
-The wording on an early boxed set of equipment was "Clock Golf - A new game for the lawn - Interesting to golfers and a most popular amusement at garden parties".
-Metal roman numbers for clock golf have been made by F.H.Ayres of London and Hamleys.
+The wording on an early boxed set of equipment was "Clock Golf - A new game for the lawn - Interesting to golfers and a most popular amusement at garden parties."
+Metal roman numbers for clock golf have been made by F. H. Ayres of London and Hamleys.
 The firm of A.G.
-Spalding of New York manufactured a set using numbers 1–12 around 1900, and in the late 1920s the firm of P.S.P.
-Inc sold a stylish set of 1–12, painted alternately red and white, presented in a tin under the name "Round the Clock Golf".
+Spalding of New York manufactured a set using numbers 1–12 around 1900, and in the late 1920s, the firm of P.S.P.
+Inc. sold a stylish set of 1–12, painted alternately red and white, presented in a tin under the name "Round the Clock Golf."